mil/keyboard-tiler/README.md

 **Prerequisites:** ruby, xdotool

 Keyboard Tiler is just a simple script so using it is as simple as ```ruby keyboard-tiler.rb 1/``` (that would make a window fullscreen).
 You can also copy the script to your $PATH to have acessible anywhere.
+I'd reccomend throwing it in a personal bin folder (like ```~/bin```).

 ### Usage with xchainkeys
 [Xchainkeys](http://code.google.com/p/xchainkeys/) provides chorded/chained keybindings for X11.
 Xchainkeys can be used to hook into keyboard-tiler.rb very easily.
 Installation details for xchainkeys can be found [here](http://code.google.com/p/xchainkeys/).

-- First edit the ```generate-xchains.rb``` script provided in utils to fit your needs
+- Once xchainkeys is installed, edit the ```generate-xchains.rb``` script provided in utils to fit your needs
-- Generate the xchainkeys script : ```ruby generate xchains.rb > ~/.config/xchainkeys/xchainkeys.conf```
+- Generate your xchainkeys config using the provided script: ```ruby generate-xchains.rb > ~/.config/xchainkeys/xchainkeys.conf```
+	* Optional: The "moded" option enables you to hit 2 keys continually to fire Keyboard Tiler until Escape/Enter hit
+		- ```ruby generate-xchains.rb moded > ~/.config/xchainkeys/xchainkeys.conf```
 - That's it!
 Run ```xchainkeys && disown``` and your done.
-- Hit W-x and then two sucessive keys
+- Hit W-x (or your specified hotkey) and then two sucessive keys
 - Add xchainkeys to your ```.xinitrc``` to have it autostart

 ### Usage with Dmenu & xbindkeys
 [Dmenu](http://tools.suckless.org/dmenu/) provides an excellent way to run the script in a chorded type of fashion but not having to run xchainkeys.
 If you're a loyal Dmenu user this option will appeal to you.

 - Add the following to your ```.xbindkeys```
 ```
 "echo Hit 2 Keys and Enter | dmenu -b -p 'Keyboard Tiler' | xargs -0 -I KEYS ruby ~/bin/keyboard-tiler.rb 'KEYS'"

 m:0x40 + c:53
 Mod4 + x
 ```